 Prenuptial Agreement Before Marriage

-If you’re planning to tie the knot in Thailand, consider signing a Prenuptial Agreement.
+If you’re planning to tie the knot, consider signing a Prenuptial Agreement in Thailand.
 These legal documents outline your financial and estate planning needs before getting married.
 The agreement must be signed by both parties and registered with the local district clerk.
 Not registering the agreement will make it void.
 You may also consider signing a post-nuptial agreement to protect assets between you and your spouse after marriage.

 In Thailand, property ownership is divided into separate and communal.
 Separate property belongs to each partner, whereas communal property belongs to both partners.
 The latter category includes any property acquired during the marriage.
 Therefore, a pre-nuptial agreement is vital for peace of mind.
 In addition to ensuring that your spouse is happy in the future, it will help you avoid unpleasant surprises and fights after the marriage is over.